holyshibar/323_semester_project/README.md

 (done) Update log in the correct order

-X Organize code/abstract code!
+(done mainly) Organize code/abstract code!
 (I replicated some of the existing code because it wasn't abstract enough for me to use it with other features.)

 X decorate gui

 ---

-Bug Fixes Required
+Bug Fixes Required ALL FIXED

 1. recheck the find_game_dll function in goldberg_emulator_implementation.
 Needs to find the correct path of the steam_api64.dll file
 2. Need to replace the steam_api64.dll file in the original directory and save the original steam_api64.dll file by adding .bak at the end of it